ChriiiZn/altV-simple-snow-js/README.md

-It´s my first resources
+## It´s my first resources

-Snow with drive physic, footsteps...
+ Snow with driving physics, footsteps...

 -copy into resources Directory